Top 10 Food Tips for Your New Year’s Weight Loss Resolutions

-The MyDay Tracker provided incorporates SmartPointsTM, FitPointsTM and emotional fulfillment as key areas of focus for optimum health and happiness.
-Whether you’re using the Weight Watchers app or through Weight Watchers Online, you’ll be able to save recipes and snacks so that they can be easily added to your daily food log.
-Thousands of Weight Watchers recipes and articles will help you to live a fulfilled life
+The WW app is a great way to track your Points and emotional fulfillment as key areas of focus for optimum health and happiness.
+You’ll be able to save recipes and snacks so that they can be easily added to your daily food log.
+Thousands of WW recipes and articles will help you to cook tasty and satisfying meals

 When hunger strikes we often reach for the closest snacks for the sake of convenience rather than their nutritional value.
 Help combat this predicament by keeping an ample-sized container full of healthy and filling snacks that can be grabbed with ease and eaten as needed.
 Cut up fruit and vegetables, single servings of hummus, Greek yogourt, cottage cheese, and lean meats are all great choices, allowing you to mix and match healthy fats, proteins, and complex carbohydrates to fully optimize your snacking habits

-Perhaps you have a collection of favourite family recipes, or maybe you have stacks of well-worn cookbooks full of recipes you love, but that might not be ideal in terms of fitting into your daily SmartPointsTM plan.
-Rather than bidding these beloved recipes goodbye, use your knowledge of the Weight Watchers SmartPointsTM system as a framework for revisiting recipes you might have considered off-limits when you began your weight loss journey.
+Perhaps you have a collection of favourite family recipes, or maybe you have stacks of well-worn cookbooks full of recipes you love, but that might not be ideal in terms of fitting into your daily plan.
+Rather than bidding these beloved recipes goodbye, use your knowledge of the WW Points system as a framework for revisiting recipes you might have considered off-limits when you began your weight loss journey.
 As you experiment keep notes of what works and what doesn't, you might even end up improving on a classic!

 Small rewards along the way serve as both an incentive and a reminder of the goals you're actively accomplishing.
 When you meet personal milestones, make sure that you treat yourself to something pleasurable that is separate from your weight loss efforts, whether it’s a day at the spa, a new book, and a bubble bath, a night at the movies or a new pair of running shoes.